Claire McCaskill: County politics

-State Auditor
+State auditor

-In 1998, McCaskill was elected as State Auditor with 50.3 percent of the vote in the general election.
+In 1998, McCaskill was elected as state auditor with 50.3 percent of the vote in the general election.
 She was the second female to hold the post, the first having been her immediate predecessor, Margaret B. Kelly.

 When McCaskill ran for reelection in 2002, the winner of the Republican Party primary was Al Hanson, who had previously been incarcerated for fraud.
 Hanson said he was qualified to detect fraud because he had committed fraud himself.
 Because of Hanson's history, the leader of the Missouri Republican Party urged voters not to vote for Hanson in the general election.
 McCaskill was reelected with 60 percent of the vote.

 2004 gubernatorial campaign

+McCaskill announced her intent to challenge incumbent governor Bob Holden in the Democratic primary on October 20, 2003.

-On August 3, 2004, McCaskill defeated incumbent Governor Bob Holden in the Democratic primary, becoming the first candidate to defeat an incumbent Governor in a primary election in state history.
+On August 3, 2004, McCaskill defeated Holden, becoming the first candidate to defeat an incumbent governor in a primary election in state history.
+McCaskill carried much of the rural outstate, while also carrying areas whose voters had taken issues with Holden's actions, such as in Boone County home to the University of Missouri, which faced cuts under Holden.

 On November 2, 2004, McCaskill lost to her Republican opponent, then-Secretary of State Matt Blunt in the general election by a margin of 51% to 48%.
 McCaskill's loss to Blunt was the first defeat in her twenty-year political career.